haddystuff/Lazylab/docs/developers/structure.rst

 Core module is called Tasker.
 It consists of Class named Tasker that implements business rules.

-Gui module(it only has "cli GUI" by now) creates object of Tasker class and runs simple named methods.
+Usually GUI module(it only has "cli GUI" by now) creates object of Tasker class and runs simple named methods.
 It looks like this: